sanotto/atk-howto/bypass_login_and_set_guest_privileges.md

 ```
 In a matter of fact, you can add this lines to **any** Module.php (i.e. being in the security/Modules.php is not mandatory) as they are
-only to make a menu item appear on the menu bar, it just happen that adding it to security module makes sense.
+only there to make a menu item appear on the menu bar, it just happen that adding it to security module makes sense.

 8. Add to your language file the translation for "members"